probcomp/metaprob/doc/interaction.md

-# Using metaprob-in-clojure
+# Using Metaprob

-This page is about the mechanics of using metaprob-in-clojure.
+This page is about the mechanics of using Metaprob.
 For information about the Metaprob 'language' see [language.md](language.md).
-For information on probabilistic programming examples see [examples.md](examples.md).

-There are many ways to work with metaprob-in-clojure.
+There are many ways to work with Metaprob.
 They are the same as the ways one works with Clojure.
 Generally you alternate writing functions with exploration (including testing).